rohan-sircar/actix-demo/README.md

 ## Memory Usage

-Memory usage as compared to interpreted language was my primary motivation for looking into rust as a backend language.
+Memory usage as compared to interpreted languages was my primary motivation for looking into rust as a backend language.
 As of writing, the demo app uses only 1.3MB of memory.